 The smaller design – exterior and interior – of an SFF is geared toward efficiency, intended to help reduce clutter.
 While an SFF PC may look dramatically smaller and different than a traditional tower design, many of its basics haven’t changed.
 You’re still working with the same range of familiar components; it’s just in a smaller package.

 Fortunately for consumers, technology has advanced to the point where companies like HP® can offer a robust computing experience in a form factor that may have been inconceivable just a decade ago.

 The potential for savings is substantial, too.
 And that extends to more than just money.
 You can save time, space, energy, and effort with an SFF computer customized for your individual needs.

 Before you buy, you should better understand just how much a PC with an SFF design can impact your routine.
 Whether you’re a student or a professional, there are plenty of situations where a more streamlined device can save time and effort.

-Advantages of owning a small form factor PC
+Advantages of owning an SFF PC

 Some of the advantages and disadvantages of a small and streamlined PC design may strike you as obvious at first glance, but others may be less expected.
-In the rest of this article, we’ll build your understanding and appreciation of just how much SFF designs can help with your routine, whether you’re a student, artist, professional, or a busy stay-at-home parent.
+In the rest of this article, we’ll build your understanding and appreciation of just how much SFF designs can help with your routine, whether you’re a student, artist, professional, or busy stay-at-home parent.

 1. Save massive amounts of surface area in your office or workspace